keerthiramalingam/veetilveggies/Dopamines Sake.md

 Have been working on my kids school projects on plants for one full year.
 She is suppposed to plant a seed and water it properly till it germinates.
 THis is to instill a sense of responsibility and ownership in the kids behaviour.

-So on one Friday evening as soon as I returned from office, she came with her book in hand,screaming about her task.
+One Friday evening as soon as I returned from office, my little champ came with her book in hand, screaming about the task given at school.
 It doesn't matter whether I have parked my scooter or removed my shoes.

 #### "I need plant.
 DO YOU HAVE PLANT ?
 Do you have seeds ? "

 I was dumbstruck.
-My job does neither involves any kind of greenery nor it generates anything tangible that I can feel with my hands.
-(I am a devops engineer).
-Anyways..
+My job does neither involves any kind of greenery nor does it generate anything tangible that I can feel with my hands.
+(I am a DevOps engineer).
+Anyways...

 #### Me: We shall get it from the grocery store.